Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This global shouting match included a naval engagement in the Caribbean Sea near Cuba.
 US ships were blockading the island, and several Soviet submarines were on site.
 U.S. destroyers hunted the submarines and when they attacked one directly, the sub’s captain ordered a launch of their nuclear torpedoes.
 This act would have demanded a nuclear response by the United States.

 Despite the stress and discomfort of spending hours in a cramped submarine, Vasili Arkhipov saved the world that day by remaining cool-headed and keeping matters in perspective.
 As commander of the entire Soviet submarine fleet present that day, he had the sole power to veto the captain’s command.
 He exercised that power.

 Arkhipov wasn’t different from the captain or the crew, all of whom protested the decision at a level that neared mutiny.
 He had signed up out of patriotism — a quality that leads both to courage and to cruelty.
 He had spent hours being hounded and bombarded by men he was trained to regard as the enemy.
 He was angry, murderous, and wanted revenge.
 It would have been easy for him to change his order and launch the attack.

 But he refused.
 He understood that the safety of the entire world was bigger than his ego and anger, potentially bigger even than the lives of one submarine full of sailors.
 The entire submarine fleet returned home without firing a single shot.

 Arkhipov displayed the good side of this dual nature of humankind.
 Not all humans do.

-This blog post is an excerpt from chapter 10.1 of the book Audit of the Universe
+This blog post is an excerpt from chapter 1.1 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Humankind’s Dual Nature Differentiates Us from all other Creatures
+Please use the Social Network links just below to share this information from The Explanation, Humankind’s Dual Nature Differentiates Us from all other Creatures